Dimitri666/SACL/README.md

 # SACL
-implementation of SACL: Siamese Adaptive Contrastive Learning for Recommendation
+Implementation of SACL: Siamese Adaptive Contrastive Learning for Recommendation

 ## Prerequisites
 This implementation is based on [SELFRec](https://github.com/Coder-Yu/SELFRec) where you can understand the framework of this project.